Bitvantage/Cisco.ConfigurationSection/README.md

 ```

 ### Finding Child Nodes by Exact Name
 To find nodes by exact match use the Find() method.
-Multiple names can be specified, which corresponds to the nodes path.
+Multiple names can be specified, which correspond to the node path.

 ```csharp
 var matchingNodes = configurationSection.Find("interface GigabitEtherne1/0","ip address 10.255.0.4 255.255.255.254");